jspteampaydock/commercetools-paydock-payment-connector/notification/docs/HowToRun.md

 5. Launch the Docker container with the following command:

-- `docker run -e PAYDOCK_INTEGRATION_CONFIG=xxxxxx -p 8443:8443 commercetools-payment-connector-notification`
+- `docker run -e POWERBOARD_INTEGRATION_CONFIG=xxxxxx -p 8443:8443 commercetools-payment-connector-notification`

-6. Replace the placeholder `xxxxxx` for PAYDOCK_INTEGRATION_CONFIG variable  with your Json-escapes string.
+6. Replace the placeholder `xxxxxx` for POWERBOARD_INTEGRATION_CONFIG variable  with your Json-escapes string.
 ###

 The Notification Module is accessible at: http://your_domain:8443.